JohanWWW/PointLess/cheatsheet.md

 - `>>=` right shift assignment

 ## Operators
-Different flavours of operators.
 The majority of ZP's operators are overridable.

 ### Binary Operators
 Usage `<expression> <op> <expression>` where `<op>` is a binary operator.
 Operations that are performed by the binary operators varies depending on the type of the operands and their operator implementations.
 Following operators are grouped by precedence.